wippyai/local/readme.md

 ## Features

-Wippy Portable provides a complete AI agent platform designed for personal and professional use:
+Wippy provides a complete AI agent platform designed for personal and professional use:

 **AI Agent Framework**
 - Multi-agent coordination with specialized roles